-I am currently a postdoctoral fellow at the Institute for the Arts and Humanities, the Carolina Digital Humanities Initiative, and the History Department at the University of North Carolina, Chapel Hill.
+I am currently a postdoctoral fellow at the University of Pittsburgh.
 I received my PhD in Ancient History from UNC Chapel Hill, and I am both an ancient historian and a digital humanities practitioner.
 Before completing my graduate studies I was a programmer.

 View all posts by Ryan Horne →